-There is a company called Jarvis that has created a tool for marketing copyright that writes engaging, creative, and human-like sentences.
+There is a company called Jasper that has created a tool for marketing copyright that writes engaging, creative, and human-like sentences.

 However, because it being a creative tool, it also does a great job at crafting some compelling lyrics.
 Best yet, what it creates is plagiarism-free and royalty-free.

-For a more in-depth look at Jarvis AI please refer to my review here.
+For a more in-depth look at Jasper AI please refer to my review here.

 Lastly, be yourself